forcedotcom/LightningTestingService/README.md

 The LTS package installs the following items:

- * Example test suite static resource
+ * Example test suites
+     - Jasmine JavaScript files in archive static resources
+ * Example components to be tested
+     - Components, an Apex class, and a custom label
+ * LTS infrastructure
      - Jasmine framework and wrapper
      - LTS test utilities
-    - Example tests
- * Example components to be tested
      - Test runner component
      - Wrapper test app
-    - Components to be tested

 Once installed, you can run the example test suite by going to the following URL in your org:
 <code><em>yourInstance</em>/c/Tests.app</code>